-He arrived back at the apartment around eight o' clock feeling extremely fatigued, and even worse, the other toons didn't seem too happy about his lateness.
+He arrived back at the apartment around eight o' clock feeling extremely fatigued.
+And even worse, the other toons didn't seem very happy about him being late.

 "What happened to you?"
-Princesspinkcat hollered.
+Pink hollered.
 "You look like a chimney sweeper!"

 "You scared us half to death!
 We thought for sure something bad happened to you!"
 Catman cried.

-"Um... ok," Harry responded, still sounding confused.
+"Um... ok," Harry said, still sounding confused.
 "When you're all cleaned up, grab some leftover throw gags that we found today.
 They're in the fridge."